Kara710/Web_Crawler_Selenium/README.md

 # Web_Crawler_Selenium
-This script was created to search the available appointments on Consular and print them on command line.
-First, I use Selenium because the data are loaded dynamic via Javascript.
-Second I use the package Beautiful Soup for parsering HTML tags.
+This script was created to search the available appointments on Greek Embassy and print them on command line.
+Firstly, I use Selenium because the data is loaded dynamic via Javascript.
+Secondly, I use the package Beautiful Soup for parsing HTML tags.
 <br>
-It is important to find the right paths of urls.
-I use the "Developer Tools"->Network for grapping the GET requests and analyse the right paths.
+It is important to find the right paths of the urls.
+I use the "Developer Tools"->Network for grabbing the GET requests and analyse the right paths.
 <h3> Install python3-selenium </h3>

 ```